growdigital/forestgarden.wales/content/_index.md

 ## Directions

 1. **[From Newcastle Emlyn](https://binged.it/2DSTVAJ)**—immediate right after 30 sign in Cwm Cou, signposted Felin Geri, 1 mile up the steep hill on the left.
-2. **[From Cardigan](https://binged.it/2DSwGqh)**—right turn in Cwm Cou to Newcastle Emlyn, round corner, immediate left signposted Felin Geri, 1 mile up the steep hill on the left.
+2. **[From Cardigan](https://binged.it/2DSwGqh)**—right turn in Cwm Cou toward Newcastle Emlyn, round corner, immediate left signposted Felin Geri, 1 mile up the steep hill on the left.

 ## Testimonials